-35) 3 basic types of sound devices in an audiovisual work according to Ivo Bláha - see BLÁHA, Ivo.
-Sound dramaturgy of an audiovisual work.
+35) According to Ivo Bláha, these constitute the three basic types of sound in an audiovisual work.
+See BLÁHA, Ivo.
+Zvuková dramaturgie audiovizuálního díla.
 Prague: AMU 2006, p.
 12.

-37) To be precise, the first time it is repeatedly uttered it is preceded by the sentence "Death met him", which also occurs at the beginning of Playing the Revolver (Ibid., p.
+37) To be precise, the first time it is repeatedly uttered, it is part of the phrase “He was met by death”, which also occurs at the beginning of the section “Hrající revolver” (ibid., p.
 111).

 40) Martin Ježek, Introduction to the film Our Purgatory.
-Jihlava: 29 October 2021.
-Sound recording by Kryštof Kočtář.
+Jihlava: 29.10.2021.
+The audio recording was made by Kryštof Kočtář.

 42) Martin Ježek, Introduction to the film Our Purgatory.
-Jihlava: 29 October 2021.
-Sound recording by Kryštof Kočtář.
+Jihlava: 29.10.2021.
+The audio recording was made by Kryštof Kočtář.

-43) In the domestic sphere, the topic of the theatre of cruelty was dealt with in an extremely engaging and at the same time highly erudite manner in his bachelor thesis by Jiří Anger - see ANGER, Jiří.
-Melodramatic Imagination and the Theatre of Cruelty.
-Prague, 2014, pp. 66–76.
+43) In the local context, Jiří Anger dealt with the topic of the Theatre of Cruelty in his bachelor’s thesis in an extremely engaging and at the same time highly scholarly manner.
+See ANGER, Jiří.
+Melodramatic Imagination and the Theatre of Cruelty: In a Year with Thirteen Moons.
+Prague, 2014, p.
+66–76.
+Bachelor’s thesis.
 Faculty of Arts, Charles University in Prague.
-Thesis supervisor Petra Hanáková.
+Thesis advisor: Petra Hanáková.

-44) In his almost five hundred page dissertation, which was defended this year, Tomáš Kubart points out that the affinity between these two concepts is not at all accidental.
-According to Kubart, Nitsch “does not mention Artaud’s influence in the text The Architecture of the Theatre of Orgies and Mysteries, probably because at the time of the conception of the theatre of orgies and mysteries, he was so interested in reading Artaud (probably in French) that he immediately adopted it as his own concept." - See KUBART, Tomáš.
-Inter faeces et urinam purgamus: Viennese Actionism as a Facsimile Syndrome of Postwar Austria.
-Brno, 2021, pp. 58–59.
+44) In his nearly five-hundred-page dissertation, which he defended this year, Tomáš Kubart points out that the affinity between these two concepts is not at all coincidental.
+According to Kubart, Nitsch “does not mention Artaud’s influence in the text Die Architektur des Orgien Mysterien Theaters most likely because at the time of the conception of the Orgies Mysteries Theatre, he was so engaged in reading Artaud (probably in French) that he immediately adopted the concept as his own.”
+See KUBART, Tomáš.
+Inter faeces et urinam purgamus: Vídeňský akcionismus jako faxensyndrom poválečného Rakouska.
+Brno, 2021, p.
+58–59.
 Dissertation.
 Faculty of Arts, Masaryk University in Brno.
-Thesis supervisor Martina Musilová.
+Dissertation advisor: Martina Musilová.

-45) Among Czech artists, we can point to Jan Švankmajer, who most appreciates those artists who emancipate the primordial function of art - they place the ritual act of creation above the resulting artefact and attempt to “restore to art the magical role it once had at the very beginning of human history and which it gradually lost during the process of civilisation." - See ŠVANKMAJER, Jan.
-Paths of Salvation.
+45) Among Czech artists, we can point to Jan Švankmajer, who most appreciates those artists who emancipate the primordial function of art – who place the ritual act of creation above the resulting artefact and attempt to “restore to art the magical role it once had at the dawn of human history and which it gradually lost during the process of civilisation.”
+See ŠVANKMAJER, Jan.
+Cesty spasení.
 Prague: Dybbuk 2018, p.
-70. The primordial function of art, which was linked to “magic and ritual ceremonies", is also pointed out, for example, by Květoslav Chvatík - see CHVATÍK, Květoslav.
-Structuralism and the Avant-Garde.
+70. Květoslav Chvatík also points out the primordial function of art, which was connected to “magic and ritual ceremonies”.
+See CHVATÍK, Květoslav.
+Strukturalismus a avantgarda.
 Prague: Československý spisovatel 1970, p.
 93.

-46) Hermann Nitsch does use Christian symbols, but mostly subversively.
-In his actions, moreover, they are only parts of a complex whole, which also mixes influences of pagan rituals, Dionysian orgies or Freudian psychoanalysis - see MACHOVÁ, Barbora.
-The Theatre of Orgies and Mysteries.
-Olomouc, 2017, pp. 5–6.
-Thesis.
-Faculty of Arts, Palacký University in Olomouc.
-Thesis supervisor Jitka Pavlišová.
+46) Hermann Nitsch does use Christian symbols, although mostly in a subversive way.
+Moreover, in his actions they are merely parts of a complex whole, which also mixes influences of pagan rituals, Dionysian orgies, and Freudian psychoanalysis.
+See MACHOVÁ, Barbora.
+Divadlo orgií a mystérií.
+Olomouc, 2017, p.
+5–6.
+Master’s thesis.
+Faculty of Arts, Palacký University Olomouc.
+Thesis advisor: Jitka Pavlišová.

 48) Martin Ježek, Introduction to the film Our Purgatory.
-Jihlava: 29 October 2021.
-Sound recording by Kryštof Kočtář.
+Jihlava: 29.10.2021.
+The audio recording was made by Kryštof Kočtář.

 51) Ibid., p.
 32.

-54) As discussed above in the text in relation to Erika Fischer-Lichte’s notion of praesentience, Ježek’s presence also serves as a trigger for the audience’s sense of self-presentation.
+54) As mentioned above in relation to Erika Fischer-Lichte’s concept of presentness, Ježek’s presence also serves as a trigger for the audience’s sense of their own presence.

-57) Following Peter Weibel’s dissociation between cinema, the writing of movement, and opseography, the writing of perception, Ježek’s work can be convincingly placed in the latter category - see ČIHÁK, Martin.
-The Submerged River of Cinema.
-Prague: AMU 2013, pp. 51–54. or WEIBEL, Peter. „Viennese Formal Film“.
-In: A third culture.
-Vienna: Springer-Verlag 2005, pp. 146–147.
+57) Building on Peter Weibel’s distinction between cinema, the writing of movement, and opseography, the writing of perception, Ježek’s work can be confidently placed in the latter category.
+See ČIHÁK, Martin.
+Ponorná řeka kinematografie.
+Prague: AMU 2013, p.
+51–54. or WEIBEL, Peter.
+“Opseography Instead of Cinematography”.
+In: Peter Weibel (ed.), Beyond Art: A Third Culture.
+Vienna: Springer-Verlag 2005, p.
+146–147.

-The text was also published in an edited version in the journal Film a doba.
+This article also appeared in an edited form in the magazine Film a doba.